 Cross country, or Nordic skiing, can be a lot like walking on skis, but proficient skiers stride and glide with ease and speed.
 Only the Nordic skier's toe is attached to the ski, permitting that striding glide that carries you "cross country."
 Flat terrain is best for novices, and there's plenty of that in the Boone area on the Blue Ridge Parkway, especially on Cone Park's broad carriage paths.

-Tackle the skiable Boone Area trails below, then click to our detailed Trail Guide for deeper detail:
+Keep an eye on the weather at Rays Weather to find out weather there is a snow event in the forecast or currently on the ground.
+Tackle the skiable Boone Area trails below, then click to our detailed Trail Guide for more information:

 This Blowing Rock bulge of forest on the Blue Ridge Parkway is a Currier & Ives cross country ski site.
 Twenty-five miles of road-width carriage paths wander through towering white pine forests.
 The snow-muffled landscape is a magical place where beginners can sense the spirit of the sport.
 The Bass Lake Trail accessible from U.S. 221 S. is one option that is part of the Moses Cone Estate.

-Roan Mountain is the place for serious Nordic skiers-click here for our Roan Mountain trail guide or check out the video at the top of the page.
+Roan Mountain is the place for serious Nordic skiers- see our Roan Mountain trail guide or check out the video at the top of the page.
 Snow is so much more reliable at Roan's 6,300 feet elevation!
 Forty-five minutes from Boone, Roan's evergreen covered summits are straight out of the far north.
 There are beginner options-the summertime road to the summit is gated and gradual with distant views of Mount Mitchell.

 To reach Roan-drive to Banner Elk, then go left on NC 194 past the road to Beech Mountain.
 Turn right on US 19-E into Tennessee, and in the town of Roan Mountain, turn left on TN 143 and drive 14 miles to the ridge-top trailhead.